-2. Acquired understanding of most common psychological disorders of children and adolescents and how these disorders may present to clinicians.
+2. Acquired understanding of most common psychological disorders of children and adolescents and how these disorders may present to clinicians as well as unique features of clinical presentations across individuals from a range of backgrounds.

-3. Developed a basic knowledge of assessment techniques and common psychological treatment modalities used with children and families, with an awareness of which methods have been empirically supported.
+3. Developed a basic knowledge of assessment techniques and common psychological treatment modalities used with children and families, with an awareness of which methods have been empirically supported and where gaps in the literature remain for specific groups.